-The ADS6424/ADS6423/ADS6422 (ADS642X) is a family of high performance 12-bit 105/80/65 MSPS quad channel A-D converters.
+The ADS6445/ADS6444 is a high performance 14 bit 125/105 MSPS quad channel A-D converter.
 Serial LVDS data outputs reduce the number of interface lines, resulting in a compact 64-pin QFN package (9 mm × 9 mm) that allows for high system integration density.
-The device includes 3.5dB coarse gain option that can be used to improve SFDR performance with little degradation in SNR.
-In addition to the coarse gain, fine gain options also exist, programmable in 1dB steps up to 6dB.
+The device includes 3.5 dB coarse gain option that can be used to improve SFDR performance with little degradation in SNR.
+In addition to the coarse gain, fine gain options also exist, programmable in 1 dB steps up to 6 dB.

 The output interface is 2-wire, where each ADC data is serialized and output over two LVDS pairs.
-This makes it possible to halve the serial data rate (compared to a 1-wire interface) and restrict it to less than 1Gbps easing receiver design.
-The ADS642X also includes the traditional 1-wire interface that can be used at lower sampling frequencies.
+This makes it possible to halve the serial data rate (compared to a 1-wire interface) and restrict it to less than 1 Gbps easing receiver design.
+The ADS644X also includes the traditional 1-wire interface that can be used at lower sampling frequencies.

 An internal phase lock loop (PLL) multiplies the incoming ADC sampling clock to derive the bit clock.
-The bit clock is used to serialize the 12-bit data from each channel.
-In addition to the serial data streams, the frame and bit clocks are also transmitted as LVDS outputs.
-The LVDS output buffers have features such as programmable LVDS currents, current doubling modes and internal termination options.
-These can be used to widen eye-openings and improve signal integrity, easing capture by the receiver.
+The bit clock is used to serialize the 14 bit data from each channel.
+In addition to the serial data streams, the frame and bit clocks also are transmitted as LVDS outputs.